DMCApps/NavigationFragment/ReadMe.md

 ###Next Release
 - Add method for showing the back button based on the stack position.
 - Add in ability to update the icon on the back button.
-- Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
-- Expose the current stack size.

 ###Future Implementation Notes
 - Passing a bundle in present and dismiss (add the bundle to the existing on under it's own key)